sugarlabs/GSoC/Ideas-2025.md

 **Description**<br>

-The idea is to enhance Music Blocks with an AI-powered chatbot and project debugger.
+The idea is to enhance Music Blocks with an AI-powered debugger.
 This feature aims to bridge the gap between users' creative ideas and their ability to troubleshoot or fully utilize the platform's features.
-The AI chatbot would provide real-time assistance by answering questions, explaining features, and offering creative suggestions, while the project debugger would help users quickly identify and resolve issues in their projects or block connections.
+This AI-powered debugger will provide real-time assistance by answering questions, explaining features, and offering creative suggestions.
+It will help users quickly identify and resolve issues in their projects or block connections
 This enhancement would make the platform more accessible for beginners while streamlining the debugging and experimentation process for advanced users.